Perfection Was My Illusion

 Even so, I needed to help myself first.

-Courage Beyond The Cracks
+Courage Beyond the Cracks

-My journey started with a cup of coffee, pen and paper.
+My journey started with a cup of coffee, a pen and paper.
 Writing turned into a daily routine.
 Inspiration came from the simplest of things.
 Courage built up along the way.

 Perfectionism served me very well in this case.
 Despite obstacles, I was bound and determined to get my message across.
 I had gone way too far to turn back.